revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-60.Franz wants to protect his python source code for that he is asking for some help from the jack, How will be going to help to do it?
+60. Franz wants to protect his python source code for which he asks help from Jack.
+How is he going to help it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Python, is a byte-code-compiled interpreted language, it is very difficult to protect.
-Even if you use an exe-packager like py2exe, the layout of the executable is well-known, and the Python byte-codes are well understood.
+- Python is a byte-code-compiled interpreted language, it is very difficult to protect.
+Even if you use an exe-packager like py2exe, the layout of the executable is well-known, and the Python byte codes are well-understood.
-- To protect the only way is to license it because if you compile your code, let us say machine code if your work is not protected by a license, it can still be commercialized against your will.
+- To protect the only way is to license it because if you compile your code, let us say machine code, if your work is not protected by a license, it can still be commercialized against your will.

 </details>

 ---

-61.How will you install pip on windows can you list out some steps to do it?
+61. How will you install pip on windows and can you list out some steps to do it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- `pip` is a package managements system.It is used to install and manage  software packages in python.If you have python 3.4 pip is included with Python and it should be already be working on your system.
+- `pip` is a package management system.
+It is used to install and manage software packages in python.
+If you have python 3.4 pip included with Python, it should already be working on your system.
 - To install pip, first download `get-pip.py`.
     - Open your command prompt window and run
         `python get-pip.py`